eyereasoner/eye/reasoning/sequents/README.md

 # sequents

-Implications with disjunction in the conclusion giving FOL expressivity.
+## Reasoning with disjunction in rule conclusion

 ## examples: